mtlynch/mtlynch.io/_posts/2018-08-27-shipping-too-late.md

 >Now I have so many pages that my navigation bar doesn't display correctly on mobile devices.
 >
->I need to make my navigation bar responsive.
-I'm sure that will only take me about an hour with my web framework, Angular.
+>I'll make my navigation bar responsive.
+I'm sure that will only take an hour with my web framework, Angular.

 [*8 days later*](https://twitter.com/deliberatecoder/status/1011358706108456960)

 >The site looks weird without a logo.
-I'd better hire someone to make a simple logo.
+I'd better hire someone to make one.

 And on and on.

-Every time I thought I just needed one more simple thing, it increased complexity and forced me to add something else to support it.
+Every time I thought I just needed one more thing, complexity increased, and I had to add even more code to manage it.

-Finally, it was two months later, and I was baffled that I hadn't shipped anything despite declaring code complete so long ago.
+Eventually, it was two months later, and I was baffled that I hadn't shipped anything despite declaring code complete so long ago.

-# Breaking the cycle

-I probably would have kept finding new things to do had I not forced myself to reevaluate my strategy publicly.
-I [made a post](https://www.indiehackers.com/forum/zestful-data-month-4-shipping-too-late-94ac777256) on a forum for small startup developers explaining my progress and future plans.

-Knowing other forum posters would ask the obvious question, "Why haven't you launched yet?"
-I tried to answer it pre-emptively.
-I realized I couldn't.
-All signs were telling me it was time to launch, but until I sat down to write out my thinking, I never had to confront it.

-Part of the benefit of writing, especially on the Internet, is that it forces you to [justify what you say](https://medium.learningbyshipping.com/writing-is-thinking-an-annotated-twitter-thread-2a75fe07fade).
-This type of writing forces you to organize your thoughts.

->Writing is thinking.
-To write well is to think clearly.
-That's why it's so hard.
->
->-David McCullough

 # This is critical, but it can wait

+TODO: Rewrite

+At this point, I made a [forum post](https://www.indiehackers.com/forum/zestful-data-month-4-shipping-too-late-94ac777256) describing my strategy and progress.
+Writing out my strategy forced me to recognize one thing: I had to ship ASAP.

-I knew that launching was my top priority, and I had a list of tasks I needed to complete in order to ship.
+I still had a list of critical tasks to complete.
 I estimated that I could launch in five days at the earliest.

 Then, a funny thing happened.
 Once I decided that my goal was to ship as soon as possible, I realized that I had several items that were "critical," but would be okay if I completed them a day or two after launch.